pexavc/Bitsy/README.md

 # Bitsy (iOS/iPadOS & macOS)

 100% SwiftUI lightweight stream viewer for Kick and Twitch.
-Support for other platforms coming soon!.
+Support for other platforms coming soon!

 Kick           |  Twitch
 :-------------------------:|:-------------------------: